The urinary bladder-specific proteome

 Proteins expressed in umbrella cells

-Out of the 99 urinary bladder elevated genes, four are specifically expressed in the umbrella cells.
-These four genes belong to the UPK family (uroplakins), which are transmembrane proteins forming so called urothelial plaques.
-Urothelial plaques both prevents the umbrella cells from dissociating from the cell-cell conjunctions, and from bacterial disturbance.
+Out of the 199 urinary bladder elevated genes, four are specifically expressed in the umbrella cells.
+These four genes belong to the UPK family (uroplakins), which are transmembrane proteins forming so-called urothelial plaques.
+Urothelial plaques both prevent the umbrella cells from dissociating from the cell-cell conjunctions and bacterial disturbance.

 Proteins expressed in intermediate/basal layer cells

-The intermediate cells are the progenitors of the umbrella cells, while the basal layer cells likely originates from a distinct population.
-Out of the 99 urinary bladder elevated genes, three are specifically expressed in the intermediate/basal layer cells.
-KRT17 has been shown to be upregulated in several cancer types, including urothelial carcinoma.
-PCP4L1 is suggested to inhibit calmodulin, a messenger protein involved in several intracellular pathways.
-ATP1A4 is also expressed in male germ cells and plays an important role in sperm motility.
+The intermediate cells are the progenitors of the umbrella cells, while the basal layer cells likely originate from a distinct population.
+Out of the 199 urinary bladder elevated genes, two are specifically expressed in the intermediate/basal layer cells.
+KRT17 may be a marker of basal cell differentiation in complex epithelia and regulate epithelial cell growth.
+It has been shown to be upregulated in several cancer types, including urothelial carcinoma.

 Gene expression shared between urinary bladder and other tissues

-In order to illustrate the relation of urinary bladder tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of urinary bladder tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.